 C170L.
 Biochemical Engineering Laboratory.
 (3) Six hours of laboratory and one hour of lecture per week.
-Prerequisite: 170A (may be taken concurrently) or consent of instructor.
-Laboratory techniques for the cultivation of microorganisms in batch and continuous reactions.
+Prerequisite: 170A (may be taken concurrently) or consent of instructor.Laboratory techniques for the cultivation of microorganisms in batch and continuous reactions.
 Enzymatic conversion processes.

 Recovery of biological products.
-Also listed as Chemistry C170L.
+Also listed as

+Chemistry C170L.
 (S)

-171. Transport Phenomena.
+- 171. Transport Phenomena.
 (3) Three hours of lecture per week.
 Prerequisite: 150B.
 Study of momentum, energy, and mass transfer in laminar and turbulent flow.
-(S)

-176. Principles of Electrochemical Processes.
+(S) - 176.
+Principles of Electrochemical Processes.
 (3) Three hours of lecture per week.
 Prerequisites: 141, 150B.
 Principles and application of electrochemical equilibria, kinetics, and transport processes.
-Technical electrolysis and electrochemical energy conversion.
+Technical electrolysis and electrochemical energy conversion. - C178.

-C178.
 Polymer Science and Technology.
 (3) Two hours of lecture and three hours of laboratory per week.
-Prerequisites: Junior standing.
+Prerequisite: Junior standing.
 An interdisciplinary course on the synthesis, characterization, and properties of polymer materials.
 Emphasis on the molecular origin of properties of polymeric materials and technological applications.
 Topics include single molecule properties, polymer mixtures and solutions, melts, glasses, elastomers, and crystals.
 Experiments in polymer synthesis, characterization, and physical properties.
 Also listed as Chemistry C178.
 (F)

-179. Process Technology of Solid-State Materials Devices.
+- 179. Process Technology of Solid-State Materials Devices.
 (3) Three hours of class meetings per week with five lectures replaced by a three-hour laboratory.
-Prerequisites: Engineering 45; one course in electronic circuits recommended; senior standing.Chemical processing and properties of solid-state materials.
+Prerequisites: Engineering 45; one course in electronic circuits recommended; senior standing.
+Chemical processing and properties of solid-state materials.
 Crystal growth and purification.
 Thin film technology.
 Application of chemical processing to the manufacture of semiconductors and solid-state devices.
-(S)

-H194.
+(5) - 180.
+Chemical Engineering Economics.
+(3) Three hours of lecture per week.
+Prerequisite: Consent of instructor.
+Optimal design of chemical processes and unit operations, emphasizing the interactions between technical and economic considerations.
+Analysis of process risks.
+Chemical and biomolecular process design in the presence of uncertainties.
+Interest rate determinants and their effects on chemical process feasibility and choices.
+Relationships between structure and behavior of firms in the chemical processing industries.
+Multivariable input-output analyses.
+(F, S) - 185.
+Technical Communication for Chemical Engineers.
+(3) Three hours of lecture per week.
+Prerequisites: 140; English R1A or equivalent; consent of instructor.
+Development of technical writing and oral presentation skills in formats commonly used by chemical engineers.
+(F, S) - H194.
 Research for Advanced

 Undergraduates.
-(2-3) Individual conferences.
+(2-4) Individual conferences.
 Prerequisites: Minimum GPA of 3.4 overall at Berkeley and consent of instructor.
 Original research under direction of one of the members of the staff.
 May be repeated for credit.
 (F, S)